 What I’m Reading: Add These to Your TBR List!

-Introducing my semi-regular series all about what I’m reading.
 I’m a voracious reader.
 At any given time lately I’m reading at least three different books.
-What I pick up depends on my mood, but I’m often rotating between middle grade/young adult fiction, historical fiction, as well as something nonfiction -- but I’ll pick up anything that friends recommend or that catches my eye as well. … [Read more...]
+What I pick up depends on my mood, but I’m often rotating between middle grade/young adult fiction, historical fiction, as well as something nonfiction -- but I’ll pick up anything that friends recommend or that catches my eye as well.
+Sometimes a personal development book is also thrown into the … [Read more...]

 How ‘The Read-Aloud Handbook’ Changed The Way We Read to Our Kids